-- The class teacher and other staff working with your child ensure that your child receives appropriate teaching and support in order to reach these goals.
-The support plan, strategies and progress will be reviewed termly. - External agencies and specialists may also review your child's progress and adapt their planning accordingly.
+- The class teacher and other staff working with your child ensure that your child receives appropriate teaching and support in order to reach these outcomes.
+The support plan, strategies and progress will be reviewed termly. - Examples of this may include targeted small group sessions, specialist OT or SALT sessions, use of visuals, sensory resources or timers in class. - External agencies and specialists may also review your child's progress and adapt their planning accordingly.